Prophet remark row: Nupur Sharma skips appearance before police station in Kolkata | Law-Order

 - India

-Sacked BJP spokesperson Nupur Sharma skipped her appearance on Monday before Narkeldanga police station here, which had sent her a notice on the basis of an FIR filed by a local resident over her controversial remarks against Prophet Mohammed, an officer her said.
+Suspended BJP spokesperson Nupur Sharma on Monday skipped appearance at Narkeldanga police station here, which had sent her a notice on the basis of an FIR filed by a local resident over her controversial remarks against Prophet Mohammed, an officer said.

-Sharma sent an email to the police station expressing her inability to appear before it on Monday, the police officer stated.
+Citing fear of ''possible attack'' on her, Sharma sent an email seeking four weeks' time for her appearance, the senior police officer said.

+''Nupur Sharma wrote to us to say that she will not be coming to Narkeldanga Police Station today.
+In the mail, she has cited her apprehension about possible attacks as reason for her inability to come today.
+She has sought at least four weeks' time for appearing before our officers,'' he said.

+''I don't want to name anyone as the matter is sub-judice.
+Some people are deliberately making provocative statements to vitiate the atmosphere.
+I think those who have made such remarks should have been arrested long ago,'' she said.

+The motion condemning the controversial remarks by Sharma was passed in the House.

-Sharma's comments, made during a TV debate, had sparked violent agitations in several parts of the country.
+Sharma's comments, made during a TV debate, had sparked violent protests in several parts of the country.

-Protests had turned violent in West Bengal on May 26, with demonstrators blocking roads, vandalising public property and torching vehicles in Howrah district.
+Protests turned violent in West Bengal on May 26, with agitators blocking roads, vandalising public properties and torching vehicles in Howrah district.

-A complaint was filed before the Narkeldanga police station by a local resident claiming that her comments had caused unrest.
+A complaint was filed before the Narkeldanga police station by a local person claiming that her comments caused unrest.

+The Delhi Police provided security to Sharma and her family after an FIR was registered on a complaint that she was getting death threats over her controversial remarks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)